-- 6. Push the hole lock unit into the horizontal sensor housing, twisting to align the holes. - 7.
+- 5. Align the hole-lock unit with the NORTH mark on the sensor housing.
+Doing this will allow you to check the approximate orientation of the sensors at a glance. - 6.
+Push the sensor unit into the hole-lock housing, twisting to align the holes. - 7.
 Fit twelve $M3 \times 8$ cap screws into the holes in the joint flange.

-8. When all twelve screws are fitted, begin to tighten them with a ball-ended Allen screwdriver.
-Tighten evenly, working round the instrument in several passes, until the two sections are securely joined together.
+- 8. When all twelve screws are fitted, begin to tighten them with a ballended Allen screwdriver.
+Tighten evenly, working round the instrument in several passes, until the two sections are securely joined together. - 9.
+If you are using a single-jaw hole-lock unit, attach skids or studs to the sonde as appropriate for your installation, using the fastenings provided.